colbeseder/hexer/README.md

 ####append_hex
 (aka **ah**)

 Add bytes to end of file.
-Bytes should be provided in hex format.
+Bytes should be provided in hex format

 ####insert
 (aka **i**)